AdobeDocs/certification.en/help/certifications/aem/aem-sites-e-developer.md

 * Given a scenario, determine the correct method to Create and manage custom OAK indices
 * Determine the correct steps to configure OOTB SAML and LDAP integration

-Section 2: AEM development (46%)
+Section 2: AEM development (44%)

-* Determine the correct steps to implement SPA structure and components
+* Determine the correct steps to implement SPA structure, templates, and components
-* Given a design, create complex components including the HTL, models, and services
+* Given a design, create custom components including the HTL, models, and services
 * Determine the correct method to create unit tests and map mock data
-* Given a scenario, determine the correct method to develop workflows
+* Given a scenario, determine the correct steps to develop workflows
 * Given a scenario, determine the approach for any third-party integration
 * Determine the approach to implement a headless or hybrid implementation

-Section 3: Build and deployment (8%)
+Section 3: Build and deployment (14%)

-* Identify the steps to set up and maintain front-end and back-end dependency management
+* Identify the steps to set-up and maintain front-end and back-end dependency management
-* Determine the correct usage of each archetype when building projects
+* Determine the correct archetype when building projects

-Section 4: Environment maintenance (24%)
+Section 4: Environment maintenance (22%)

 * Given a scenario, determine the steps required to manage AEM environments
 * Explain the setup steps around release management